 Locate the self.

 I run an online personal growth book club.
-In October, we read a book of short stories by British author Zadie Smith entitled Grand Union.
+Last October, we read a book of short stories by British author Zadie Smith entitled Grand Union.
 My favourite story in this collection (ultra-short, running at just 1 minute and 16 seconds on Audible) is entitled Locate the Self I. It opens like this: